catarinagc/odin-recipes/README.md

 # odin-recipes
-project 1 from The Odin Project
+Project 1 from The Odin Project